Scott A. Sandage

 Born Losers was selected as an “Editor’s Choice” book by the Atlantic Monthly magazine and was awarded the 34th Annual Thomas J. Wilson Prize, for the best “first book” accepted by Harvard University Press.
 Three translations of the book came out in 2007, in Japan, Taiwan, and the People’s Republic of China.
 Also in 2007, HarperCollins published Professor Sandage’s abridgement (with new introduction and annotations) of Alexis de Tocqueville’s classic Democracy in America.

-As a teacher, he regularly teaches an undergraduate lecture survey of United States history, small courses on the rise of individualism and on political humor, and “The Roots of Rock & Roll, 1870-1870” which combines lecture and discussion to explore the social and cultural history of converging black and white musical traditions after the Civil War.
-At the graduate level, Professor Sandage teaches historiography and research courses and is currently advising four doctoral dissertations.
+As a teacher, he regularly offers an undergraduate lecture survey of United States history, small courses on capitalism and individualism, on American political humor, and on the U.S. Constitution and the presidency.
+Every spring, he teaches a large course, “The Roots of Rock & Roll,” which explores how American’s most popular and profitable music genre grew out of open-source, collaborative innovation across races and regions after the Civil War.
+At the graduate level, Professor Sandage advises doctoral dissertations and teaches historiography and research courses.

-Professor Sandage has been interviewed in The New York Times Magazine, The Washington Post, Business Week, Fast Company Magazine, Cabinet and the Pittsburgh-Post Gazette, among other mainstream periodicals, and has been a guest on National Public Radio, Public Radio International, Radio Hong Kong, Radio New Zealand, Radio National Australia, Wisconsin Public Radio, Minnesota Public Radio, “The Tavis Smiley Show” (PBS), “History of Book TV” (C-Span), and other radio and television programs.
+Professor Sandage has written for The New York Times Book Review, Smithsonian Magazine, Slate, and other mainstream publications.
+His interviews have appeared in The New York Times Magazine, The Washington Post, The Wall Street Journal, Atlas Obscura, Business Week, Fast Company Magazine, Cabinet and the Pittsburgh-Post Gazette, among other outlets.
+He has been interviewed on “All Things Considered” and other National Public Radio programs, Public Radio International, Radio Hong Kong, Radio New Zealand, Radio National Australia, Wisconsin Public Radio, Minnesota Public Radio, “The Tavis Smiley Show” (PBS), “History on Book TV” (C-Span), and other radio and television programs.

 In 2007, he was named one of America’s “Top Young Historians” by the History News Network.

-Professor Sandage’s next book project, Half-Breed Creek: A Tall Tale of Race on the Frontier, 1804-1941, centers on a Nebraska reservation established for “half-breeds” (families with Native American and white or African-American ancestry), to explore how the law, the federal government, field anthropology, folklore, popular culture, and science have fostered conflicting narratives that have shaped racial identity in the United States.
+Professor Sandage’s next book project, Laughing Buffalo in Paris: A Tall Tale of Race from the Half-Breed Rez, centers on a Nebraska reservation established for families with Native American and white or African-American ancestry, to explore how the law, the federal government, field anthropology, folklore, popular culture, and science have fostered conflicting narratives that have shaped racial identity in the United States.

 EducationPh.D.: Rutgers University, 1995